sanikava/boom/README.md

-# TBomb v1.6b
+# sanikava v1.6b
 An open-source SMS/call bomber for Linux And Termux.

 This script is only for educational purposes or to prank.
 Do not use this to harm others.
-None of the developers/contributors are responsible for the misuse of TBomb.
+None of the developers/contributors are responsible for the misuse of sanikava.

 **You've been warned.**